Battle of Kondoa Irangi

-The Battle of Kondoa Irangi was a battle of the East African Campaign of World War I.
+The Battle of Kondoa Irangi took place during the East African Campaign of World War I.

 Background

 Following successes at the battles of Latema Nek and Kahe, Entente forces under the overall command of General Jan Smuts continued their advance southwards into German East Africa.
 By 17 April 1916, General Van Deventer's 2nd Division had reached the vicinity of the town of Kondoa Irangi - where they made contact with a unit of German Schutztruppe.
 The 2nd Division succeeded in pushing the enemy back, and captured the town on 19 April.
 Entente casualties were minimal, whilst 20 Askari and 4 Germans were killed and 30 Askaris captured.
 Also found were 80 modern rifles with ammunition and a large herd of cattle.
 Despite low casualties, Van Deventer told the high command that the 2nd Division was exhausted and would be unable to continue the advance for some time.
 During its advance from Moshi, the division had lost more than 2,000 horses, mostly due to the Tsetse fly.
 Smuts then ordered van Deventer to consolidate his position at Kondoa Irangi, and reinforcements were brought up to aid this process.

 During this period, the rainy season began.
 This caused huge supply problems for the Entente force, as railway bridges were washed away by swollen rivers and roads became impassable.
 The 2nd Division was completely cut off, and was forced to scavenge for supplies around Kondoa.
 The result was a fall in health and morale.